13 Tips on How to Start Skiing – A Beginners Guide

 At first, it can be quite challenging when you start skiing because you’re starting as an absolute beginner.
 However, bear in mind the other people in the group are in the same position.
 It’s best to adopt a mindset that you are bound to make mistakes as you pick up the techniques.

-* Do I book for a half-day or whole day?
+* Do I book for a half-day or a whole day?

-Whether you book for a half-day or whole day really comes down to a matter of choice.
-If you are keen to progress and have the energy to apply yourself then a whole day lesson would be a good choice.
+Whether you book for a half-day or a whole day really comes down to a matter of choice.
+If you are keen to progress and have the energy to apply yourself then a whole-day lesson would be a good choice.